 NEW BRITAIN, Conn.
 (Sept.
-10, 2017) – As the fall sports season moves into high gear, Hospital for Special Care (HSC) urges coaches and athletes to understand the importance of preventing concussions.
+10, 2017) – As the fall sports season moves into high gear, Hospital for Special Care (HFSC) urges coaches and athletes to understand the importance of preventing concussions.

-In response to increasing concussion awareness and cases, HSC offers the Concussion Management Clinic.
+In response to increasing concussion awareness and cases, HFSC offers the Concussion Management Clinic.
 The program provides athletes, families, physicians, athletic trainers and coaches an individualized plan of care to enable patients to recover from concussions.
-Experts at the clinic conduct training sessions and workshops at HSC throughout the year.
+Experts at the clinic conduct training sessions and workshops at HFSC throughout the year.

 A cerebral concussion — also referred as a mild traumatic brain injury — is a disruption of brain function caused by trauma to the head.
 This includes the head being struck, the head striking an object, or undergoing acceleration/ deceleration movement without trauma.